 The four questions China is asking about Venezuela that will shape its next move

-It is only two days since Maduro received Xi’s special envoy in the Miraflores presidential palace for talks on more than 600 agreements that have bound the two countries together on energy, infrastructure, finance and political co-operation.
+And it has been only two days since Maduro received President Xi’s special envoy in the Miraflores presidential palace for talks on more than 600 agreements that have bound the two countries together on energy, infrastructure, finance and political co-operation.
 If the visit by Qiu Xiaoqi, a heavy-hitter who has served as Chinese ambassador to Brazil and Mexico, was meant to deter American action, it failed.
-Superficially, the fall of Maduro looks like a net setback for China on the political, diplomatic and strategic fronts.
+Superficially, the fall of Maduro looks like a net setback for China on political, diplomatic and strategic fronts.

 It may be more subtle than that.
 Although China does not react quickly to complex international events, there are four questions which will preoccupy its leaders this week – and not all of them look bad.

-Not much to worry China here: Venezuela’s defences were in such a shambles that Maduro had recently asked Xi for new radar systems, asked his other ally, President Vladimir Putin, for help to repair the engines for Russian Sukhoi-SU20 MK2 warplanes (only five were said to be operational) and sought missiles, drones and GPS scramblers from Iran.
+Not much to worry China here: Venezuela’s defences were in such a shambles that Maduro had recently asked Xi for new radar systems, requested help from his other ally, Vladimir Putin, to repair the engines for Russian Sukhoi-SU20 MK2 warplanes (only five were said to be operational) and sought missiles, drones and GPS scramblers from Iran.

-The contrast with China’s own modern arsenal is stark and will spur on the Politburo in its race to beat American warfighting technology.
-A study of the raid will also help the PLA’s own scenario planning for a ‘decapitation strike’ against the leaders of Taiwan.
+The contrast with China’s own modern arsenal is stark and will spur the Politburo on in its race to beat American warfighting technology.
+A study of the raid will also help the People’s Liberation Army’s own scenario planning for a “decapitation strike” against the leaders of Taiwan.

-A second question for China is its energy deal with Venezuela under which the Maduro regime repaid loans with discounted shipments of oil.
-Official figures showed China was the destination for 700,000 out of 1.2 million barrels of oil a day shipped by Petróleos de Venezuela (PDVSA), Venezuela’s National Oil Company.
+A second question for China is its energy deal with Venezuela, under which the Maduro regime repaid loans with discounted shipments of oil.
+Official figures showed China was the destination for 700,000 out of 1.2 million barrels of oil a day shipped by Petróleos de Venezuela (PDVSA), the state oil company.

-The third question is where the Venezuelan strike leaves America’s position and China’s status in the world.
-Here there is no doubt that Beijing feels exultant.
-Its spokesperson urged the US to ‘stop toppling the government of Venezuela’ adding that the American action ‘is in clear violation of international law, basic norms in international relations and the purposes and principles of the UN Charter.’
+The third question is in what position the Venezuelan strike leaves America and China in the world.
+Here, there is no doubt that Beijing feels exultant.
+Its spokesperson urged the US to “stop toppling the government of Venezuela”, adding that its action “is in clear violation of international law, basic norms in international relations and the purposes and principles of the UN Charter”.

-These were the unblushing themes promoted by China since Maduro and Xi attended the Victory Parade in Moscow staged by Putin on 9 May last year to mark the 80th anniversary of the end of World War Two.
+These were the unblushing themes promoted by China since Maduro and Xi attended the victory parade Putin staged in Moscow on 9 May last year to mark the 80th anniversary of the end of the Second World War.
 Maduro did not, however, make it to Xi’s own parade on 3 September, sending the president of the National Assembly instead as US forces gathered in the Caribbean.
-But his government endorsed the ‘anti-fascist’ script adopted by China, Russia and North Korea.
+But his government endorsed the “anti-fascist” script adopted by China, Russia and North Korea.

-Xi talks about restoring the ‘authentic history and values’ of the UN system; successfully rallying disquieted nations of the ‘Global South’ to the cause.
+Xi talks about restoring the “authentic history and values” of the UN system, successfully rallying disquieted nations in the global South to the cause.

 And while Maduro may not grace the podium at the UN General Assembly in New York in person again, his captivity not far away hands a rhetorical weapon to opponents of the United States; not that the Trump administration cares about that.

-Of course, China does not regard Taiwan as a sovereign state but a renegade province, while it does not recognise President Lai Ching-te as a legitimate head of government but a ‘doomed traitor.’
-Therefore the Venezuelan precedent does not apply.
+Of course, China does not regard Taiwan as a sovereign state but a renegade province.
+It does not recognise its president, Lai Ching-te, as a legitimate head of government but a “doomed traitor”.
+Therefore, the Venezuelan precedent does not apply.

 Join our commenting forum